karthiksagarN/Bart-FineTuned-Model-406M/README.md

 # Bart-FineTuned-Model-406M
 FineTuned facebook's BART-Model with 406 M parameters

-Check out the HuggingFace Repository - https://huggingface.co/karthiksagarn/bart-samsum-finetuned
+TO ACCESS THE MODEL FILES please check out the HuggingFace Repository - https://huggingface.co/karthiksagarn/bart-samsum-finetuned

 This model is a fine-tuned version of facebook/bart-large-cnn on the samsum dataset.
 It achieves the following results on the evaluation set.